simbo1905/thinbus-srp-js/README.md

 My thanks go to ej-technologies for giving free JProfiler licenses to opensource projects [ ![Profiled using JProfiler](https://www.ej-technologies.com/images/product_banners/jprofiler_small.png)](http://www.ej-technologies.com/products/jprofiler/overview.html)

 ## Release Notes

+Version 1.4.2

+1. Upgrades to Nimbus 2.0.2 for RFC 5054 `b` and `a` in the Java classes.

 Version 1.4.1